Saint Prisca: Commentary

 It is difficult to establish the true identity of this Roman martyr since the various information concerning her probably refers to three different people.

 There exists on the Aventine a church of St. Prisca.
 It stands on the site of a very early title church, the Titulus Priscoe, mentioned in the fifth century and built probably in the fourth.
 In the eighteenth century there was found near this church a bronze tablet with an inscription of the year 224, by which a senator named Caius Marius Pudens Cornelianus was granted citizenship in a Spanish city.
-As such tablets were generally put up in the house of the person so honoured, it is possible that the senator's palace stood on the spot where the church was built later.
+As such tablets were generally put up in the house of the person so honoured, it is possible that the senator's palace stood on the spot where the church was later built.
 The assumption is probable that the Prisca who founded this title church, or who, perhaps as early as the third century, gave the use of a part of the house standing there for the Christian church services, belonged to the family of Pudens Cornelianus.

 The grave of a martyr Prisca was venerated in the Roman Catacomb of Priscilla on the Via Salaria.
 The place of interment is explicitly mentioned in all the seventh-century itineraries to the graves of the Roman martyrs.
 Whether the martyr buried in the Catacomb of Priscilla belonged to the same family or was identical with the founder of the title church cannot be proved.
 Still some family relationship is probable, because the name Priscilla appears also in the senatorial family of the Acilii Glabriones, whose burial-place was in the Catacomb of Priscilla on the Via Salaria.
-The "Martyrologium Hieronymianum" mentions under 18 January a martyr Priscilla on the Via Salaria.
+The Martyrologium Hieronymianum mentions under 18 January a martyr named Priscilla on the Via Salaria.
 This Priscilla is evidently identical with the Prisca whose grave was in the Catacomb of Priscilla and who is mentioned in the itineraries of the seventh century.

-A legend from the eighth century identified the founder of the Titulus Priscoe with St. Paul's friend, Priscilla, whose home would have occupied the spot on which the church was later erected.
+A legend from the eighth century has identified the founder of the Titulus Priscoe with St. Paul's friend Priscilla, whose home would have occupied the spot on which the church was later erected.

 Another legend relates the martyrdom of a Prisca who was beheaded at the tenth milestone on the Via Ostiensis, and whose body Pope Eutychianus is said to have translated to the church of Prisca on the Aventine.
 The whole narrative is unhistorical and its details impossible.
 As 18 January is also assigned as the day of the execution of this Priscilla, she is probably the same as the Roman martyr buried in the Catacomb of Priscilla.
 Her feast is observed on 18 January.

-The Acta S. Priscae, which places her martyrdom under Claudius II (268-270) and the burial on the Via Ostiense, from which his body would later be taken to the Aventine, has no more credibility than the legend, which places Prisca at the time of Peter in Rome.
+The Acta S. Priscae, which places her martyrdom under Claudius II (268–270) and the burial on the Via Ostiense, from which his body would later be taken to the Aventine, has no more credibility than the legend, which places Prisca at the time of Peter in Rome.